BICCN/TMN/README.md

 Changes should be made in manageable pieces, e.g. add one term or edit a few related terms.
 Most changes should correspond to a single issue on the tracker.

 Start from a local copy of the `master` branch of the repository.
 Make sure your local copy is up-to-date.
 Make your changes on a new branch.
-Please use the [TMO Term ID Reservations] sheet to manage new IDs.
+Please use the [TMN Term ID Reservations] sheet to manage new IDs.

 When you're ready, push your branch to the repository and make a Pull Request (PR) on the GitHub website.
 Your PR is a request to merge your branch back into `master`.
 Your PR will be tested, discussed, adjusted if necessary, then merged.
 Then the cycle can repeat for the next change that you or another developer will make.